pratikkhot100/Employee-Management-System-Spring-Boot-Rest-API/README.md

 # 🌐📡 Employee Management System Spring Boot Rest-API

+The Employee Management System using Spring Boot and REST API is a professional backend application designed to perform efficient CRUD operations—Create, Read, Update, and Delete—on employee data.
+It leverages Spring Data JPA for seamless database interaction and follows a clean, layered architecture with Controller, Service, and Repository components.
+This project demonstrates the practical implementation of RESTful web services, enabling robust, scalable, and maintainable backend development.
+Ideal for showcasing core Java and Spring Boot skills, it reflects real-world enterprise application standards.

 ## 🌱 What is Spring Boot REST API?
 A Spring Boot REST API is a web service built using Spring Boot, a Java-based framework that simplifies the development of stand-alone, production-grade Spring applications.
 REST (Representational State Transfer) is a popular architectural style for building web services that communicate over HTTP using standard methods like GET, POST, PUT, and DELETE.